The Pianist (memoir): Concerts and readings

 As part of the 2007 Manchester International Festival, passages from Szpilman's book were recited by Peter Guinness, accompanied by the pianist Mikhail Rudy.
 Directed by Neil Bartlett, the performance took place in the warehouse attic of the Museum of Science and Industry in Manchester.
 The disused railway tracks outside the building recalled the trains that took the Jews from the ghetto to the concentration camps.
 The idea for the performance was conceived by Rudy, who gained the backing of Andrzej Szpilman.
 Rudy also performed at a concert dedicated to Szpilman's music, where he met his relatives.

 A presentation of The Pianist was organized by Andrzej Szpilman in 2014 in Germany, with music by Frédéric Chopin and Władyslaw Szpilman performed by Ewa Kupiec.
 Szpilman recited parts of the book.

+Theatre

+A stage adaptation of The Pianist written and directed by Thom Southerland with new musical compositions from Simon Lee had its world premiere at the Mayflower Theatre in Southampton on 9 September 2026.
+This will be followed by a London run at the Park Theatre in October.
+The production stars Daniel Krikler as Szpilman.